illinois-cs419/illinois-cs419.github.io/_assignments/proposal4cr.md

     description: ...you have to include all the required information.
 ---

-For the 4 Credit project you must submit a 1 to 2 page proposal.**It should  be submitted as a PDF on Compass** This proposal is worth 2% of of your total course grade.
+For the 4 Credit project you must submit a 1 to 2 page proposal.**It should  be submitted as a PDF on Compass.**
+This proposal is worth 2% of of your total course grade.
 Please use the paper template at [this link](http://junctionpublishing.org/vgtc/Tasks/camera.html) for formatting.
 You can change the section headings however you wish.